-As at November 30, 2021 and 2020, the majority of the Company's cash was held in Canadian dollars, the Company's functional and reporting currency.
+As at November 30, 2022 and 2021, the majority of the Company's cash was held in Canadian dollars, the Company's functional and reporting currency.
 The majority of the Company's accounts payable and accrued liabilities are denominated in Canadian dollars.
-Loans payable, convertible debentures and lease liabilities outstanding as at November 30, 2021 and 2020 are in Canadian dollars.
+Loans payable and lease liabilities outstanding as at November 30, 2022 and 2021 are in Canadian dollars.
 Currency risk is not significant.